Jaya119/IS7024/README.md

 ## Introduction
 Do you remember when was your last vacation?
 Do you know where to go?
 Our TravelAdvisor can help you choose a destination which provides information on Best Vacation Spots preferred by the Travellor's.

-- Provides you country codes for easy search by category
+- Provides you state codes for easy search by category
-- Best Tourist Destinations to visit in summer
-- Vacation packages
-- Best fares for flights
+- Best Breweries
 - Hotel Reviews
 ---
 ## Data Feeds